DanJCS/commonground/README.md

 This repository contains Python scripts and utilities for running an Agent-Based Model (ABM) designed to study how common ground—mutually accepted information among agents—emerges and evolves over time.
 The scripts support simulations, parallel parameter sweeps, post-simulation analyses, and visualizations.
 Common ground forms through a process called "grounding," where agents exchange information dynamically, refining their shared understanding of what is collectively accepted.

+*Common ground is the set of mutually accepted information and provides a context to the individuals engaged in a social activity

 ### Overview of the Model

 Our ABM simulates 500 agents interacting within a Holme-Kim network over T timesteps.
 Each agent maintains a state vector (sometimes referred to as an x-vector), representing its perception of the common ground.
 At each timestep, an agent may be selected as a sender (we will denote as $i$) with some probability.
 The sender then chooses one of its neighbors as a receiver (we will denote as $j$) and transmits a piece of information.
 The receiver can either accept or reject the information.
 Depending on a probability factor, the receiver may also provide feedback to the sender regarding the acceptance decision, leading both agents to update their state vectors accordingly.